hendrikbl/modern-dark-theme/README.md

 3. Place the `.msz` in your Skins folder (either `Program Files (x86)\MediaMonkey\Skins` or `%AppData%\MediaMonkey\Skins`)
 4. Run Media Monkey and go to `Tools -> Options`
 5. On the left scroll all the way down to Skin, select the Skin from the list and click OK
-6. Sometimes the skin is not fully applied, so you should restart Media Monkay to make shure everything works
+6. Sometimes the skin is not fully applied, so you should restart Media Monkay to make sure everything works
 7. Enjoy the Skin!

 ### TODO